opeoje91/Final_Project_10_UTA_old/README.md

 # Description of the communication protocols

 	X: Gabriel
 	–Decide the technologies to be used for each step of the project & Create Dashboard

 	Circle: Remi
 	– Database Integration

 	Square: Ope
 	– GitHub Repository & Presentation

 	Triangle: Iry
 	– Machine Learning Model

+Each member communicated through slack channel for making posts and comments as necessary for the entire team to view outside of class.
+We had our personal email shared as well.

 # Content